 TGbe editor: Change the text on P272L37 as follows

-For EHT-SIG for OFDMA transmission and non-OFDMA transmission to multiple users, from Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels), a 20 MHz PPDU contains one EHT-SIG content channel as shown in Figure 36-41 (EHT-SIG content channel for a 20 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users). (#CID 3108)
+For OFDMA transmission and non-OFDMA transmission to multiple users, a 20 MHz PPDU contains one EHT-SIG content channel as shown in Figure 36-41 (EHT-SIG content channel for a 20 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels). (#CID 3108)

 TGbe editor: Change the text on P272L53 as follows

-For EHT-SIG for OFDMA transmission and non-OFDMA transmission to multiple users, from Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels), a 40 MHz PPDU contains two EHT-SIG content channels, each occupying a 20 MHz frequency segment as shown in Figure 36-42 (EHT-SIG content channel for a 40 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users). (#CID 3108)
+For OFDMA transmission and non-OFDMA transmission to multiple users, a 40 MHz PPDU contains two EHT-SIG content channels, each occupying a 20 MHz frequency segment as shown in Figure 36-42 (EHT-SIG content channel for a 40 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels). (#CID 3108)

 TGbe editor: Change the text on P273L15 as follows

-For EHT-SIG for OFDMA transmission and non-OFDMA transmission to multiple users, from Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels), an 80 MHz PPDU contains two EHT-SIG content channels each of which is duplicated as shown in Figure 36-43 (EHT-SIG content channels and their duplication in an 80 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users). (#CID 3108)
+For OFDMA transmission and non-OFDMA transmission to multiple users, an 80 MHz PPDU contains two EHT-SIG content channels each of which is duplicated as shown in Figure 36-43 (EHT-SIG content channels and their duplication in an 80 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels). (#CID 3108)

 TGbe editor: Change the text on P273L53 as follows

-For EHT-SIG for OFDMA transmission and non-OFDMA transmission to multiple users, from Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels), a 160 MHz PPDU contains four EHT-SIG content channels each of which are duplicated as shown in Figure 36-44 (EHT-SIG content channels and their duplication in a 160 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users). (#CID 2813, 3108)
+For OFDMA transmission and non-OFDMA transmission to multiple users, a 160 MHz PPDU contains two EHT-SIG content channels for each of two 80 MHz frequency subblocks, each of which is duplicated as shown in Figure 36-44 (EHT-SIG content channels and their duplication in a 160 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels). (#CID 2813, 3108)

 TGbe editor: Change the text on P274L49 as follows

-For EHT-SIG for OFDMA transmission and non-OFDMA transmission to multiple users, from Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels), a 320 MHz PPDU contains eight EHT-SIG content channels each of which is duplicated as shown in Figure 36-45 (EHT-SIG content channels and their duplication in a 320 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users). (#CID 2814, 3108)
+For OFDMA transmission and non-OFDMA transmission to multiple users, a 320 MHz PPDU contains two EHT-SIG content channels for each of four 80 MHz frequency subblocks, each of which is duplicated as shown in Figure 36-45 (EHT-SIG content channels and their duplication in a 320 MHz PPDU for OFDMA transmission and non-OFDMA transmission to multiple users) according to Equation (36-20) and 36.3.11.8.2 (EHT-SIG content channels). (#CID 2814, 3108)